Tom2612/shopping-cart/README.md

 Just finished adding basic user authentication.
 You can now signup, signin and logout.
 I have protected routes using a PrivateRoute component that automatically redirects you to login if a user is not present.

 Need to style these components and then work can begin on adding Firestore to the project to save a user's cart and retrieve that info. next time they login.

+## 9/1/23

+Firestore can now save your cart if you add books, however these are forgotten if the shop reloads because the cart is set (and therefore reset) to empty.
+Need to first check if user has cart information stored and set cart to that or then make a new cart for the user.
+Another problem is getting the user's cart to display on the 'my cart' page.
+Perhaps I'll leave this for now and just focus on getting the shop working properly, including adding correct quantities to the items so the buttons don't also reset.